verazi/Multi-threaded-Dictionary-Server/README.md

-# Personal Dictionary App! 📚
+# Personal Dictionary📚
-Welcome to the your custom Dictionary App!
 This Java-based dictionary project is your go-to solution for managing words and definitions with style and efficiency.

 ## System Design
 - **Client-Server Model** <br>